 - Advanced Micro Devices

 Benefits of Starting a Business in Texas

 With so many tech giants taking advantage of the benefits that the texas business ecosystem provides, many small businesses are following the lead of large corporations.
-By incorporating into the Lone Star State at the onset, entrepreneurs avoid the hassle of having to move their operations later on.
-The process of starting a new business in the state will vary depending on the business structure; sole proprietorships and partnerships do not require much work with regards to paperwork; however, C and S Corps require a significant amount of formalities.
+By incorporating it into the Lone Star State at the onset, entrepreneurs avoid the hassle of having to move their operations later on.
+The process of starting a new business in the state will vary depending on the business structure.
+Sole proprietorships and partnerships do not require much work with regard to paperwork.
+However, C and S Corps require a significant amount of formalities.

 Entrepreneurs will be required to file the Certificate of Formation with the Texas Secretary of State.
 The filing process will incur a filing fee of $300 that is payable to the Texas state.
 The application process can be completed online or by mail.
 The Certificate of Formation is a legal document that will officially create the LLC in Texas.

 Prior to application, entrepreneurs will have to decide on a name for the business.
 This should be carefully selected and should not contradict any of the naming regulations.
 Or guidelines that have been set out by the local state.
 And federal authorities.
 Entrepreneurs will also be required to assign a registered agent.
 Who will accept all correspondence from the government on behalf of the business?
 They will also reserve any legal service of process should the business be implicated in a lawsuit.